Tue 25th Jul, 2023 ()

 By arrangement (please contact us to discuss)

-Fee includes catering, accommodation and training materials for the two 3.5-day blocks
+Fee includes catering, accommodation and training materials

 This event is eligible for Church of Scotland Study Leave.